m-schmailzl/nut-upsd/README.md

 You can mount your own `/etc/nut/ups.conf`, `/etc/nut/upsd.conf`, `/etc/nut/upsd.users` and `/etc/nut/upsmon.conf`.\
 You need to mount these files as read-only, otherwise they are overwritten.

-### Environment variables
+### General configuration

-If not provided externally by bind mount, the configuration files are generated automatically using the following environment variables.\
+If not provided externally by bind mount, the configuration files are generated automatically using the following environment variables:
-Additionally, you can use any directive from `uspmon.conf` as an environment variable ([Documentation](https://networkupstools.org/docs/man/upsmon.conf.html)).

 * `UPS_NAME` - Name of the UPS (default: `ups`)

-* `UPS_DESC` - Short description of the UPS (default: `UPS`)
+* `UPS_DESCRIPTION` - Short description of the UPS (default: `UPS`)

 * `UPS_DRIVER` - The driver to use for the UPS (default: `usbhid-ups`)